DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### Find schools delivering training

 ```
-GET /schools/filter[cohort]={year}
+GET /schools?filter[cohort]=year
 ```

 This endpoint returns schools eligible for funded training in a given cohort.
-Check details on the type of training programme schools have chosen to deliver, and whether they have confirmed partnerships in place.
+Lead providers can check details on the type of training programme schools have chosen to deliver, and whether they’ve got confirmed partnerships in place.

 Requests must include: